OSUrobotics/transformationLimitsMetric/3D Exploration/README.md

+## How to Use

+This is the main folder for stuff happening in the project.
+It's a bit messy.
+The simulation is run from [applySim2data](applySim2data.m), which calls various functions in [Simulation Sections](Simulation%20Sections) and other folders.
+The data generated from the simulation is stored to [Output](Output), which will need to be recreated before use, as it is in the .gitignore file, to keep sizes down.

 * **Analysis**
   * getThresholds.m (*Function*):
   * imageGenerator.m (*Script*): Loops through the object hand linking, drawing and saving an image for each combination.
 See also: *linkFilenames.m*, *loadHandObject.m*